Bwc9876/menagerie/docs/content/pages/pages.md

 ![My cool image]({{ '{{' }} 'images/my_image.png'|static {{ '}}' }})
 ```

-# Adding styles to pages
+# Adding Styles to Pages

 You can use the `styles` config option to set a global CSS file to apply to all pages, just pass in the path relative to the `static` folder.